 - Brown bag your lunch once a week: If you buy lunch every day, quitting cold turkey will be tough.
 Adjust your schedule so you bring your lunch at least once a week.
 Back when I had an office job, I would try to bring in my lunch Monday – Thursday and treat myself to a meal with friends on Friday.
 It also gives you more time to work at your desk, which can pay off in the long run.

-- Make one of those lunches a cold cut lunch: Keep it simple – make it a ham sandwich with some lettuce, tomato, mayo – mmmm.
-I'm a huge fan of hot meals, so most of my lunches are just warmed up leftovers… but keeping it simple for just one day will save you a few bucks and not feel like you're starving yourself.
+- Make one of those lunches a cold lunch: Keep it simple – make it a PB&J sandwich – mmmm.
+I’m a huge fan of hot meals, so most of my lunches are just warmed up leftovers… but keeping it simple for just one day will save you a few bucks and not feel like you’re starving yourself.